Arjun-Chaudhary/projectGreen/README.md

 This website has different modules.
 However, on an abstract level every anlytics has three parts one html file, one php file to interact with database and a javacript file for all making ajax call throygh php file and then represent the output data.

+We have also included Poster and a PPT to explain the problem which this project is trying to solve.

 ##Web_Application Folder Contains:
 - index.html: Main File.